Services

 Electoral systems

-Majority voting (uninominal voting):
+Majority voting (candidate-centred election):

 Proportional representation:

-The legislation pertaining to Bundestag elections combines an electoral system where votes are cast for a candidate with a system where votes are cast for a party list.
-A total of 598 deputies are elected according to the principles of proportional representation.
-While 299 deputies are elected in the constituencies on the basis of first votes cast in a relative majority voting system, 299 deputies are elected from Land lists on the basis of second votes cast in a list voting system.
-The Land lists are fixed lists in the sense that the order of candidates on the lists cannot be altered by the voter.
-In addition to the 598 seats, there may be balance seats.
+The legislation pertaining to Bundestag elections combines an electoral system where votes are cast for a candidate (first vote) with a system where votes are cast for a party list (second vote).
+The Land lists are fixed lists in the sense that the voter cannot alter the order of candidates on the list.

 Legal bases